 And after about fifteen minutes, I started to feel better.
 I was ready to start thinking about all the good things we were able to do in Miami, and how in the grand scheme of things, this little thunderstorm was as small as it gets.
 In the end, the change of plans only ruined about fifteen minutes, instead of the whole day.

-I am all for being optimistic and positive thinking (I’m a Cubs fan, for goodness sakes!).
+I am all for being optimistic and positive thinking (I’m a Cubs fan, for goodness’ sake!).
 But life is meant to be lived and it’s meant to be felt.
 Sometimes the feelings are joy and elation, sometimes they are disappointment and grief, but they are all a part of being truly alive.
 Putting on a happy face to mask some sadness is not all that different than using drugs and alcohol to numb a deep pain.
-The problem is that those feelings never really go away, and in many cases, they bubble up later with devastating consequence.
+The problem is that those feelings never really go away, and in many cases, they bubble up later with devastating consequences.

 Don’t get me wrong; I don’t want to live in a world filled with Negative Nellies and Sulking Sams.
 But I think that it’s ok to experience the full spectrum of feeling alive, be it good, bad, or ugly.
 Be kind to yourself, and give yourself permission to be sad when you’re sad, hurt when you’re hurt, and disappointed when you’re disappointed.
-Those experience in the valley make the mountaintop moments all the more rich.
+Those experiences in the valley make the mountaintop moments all the richer.

 Sometimes a good sulk can be good for the soul.